I’ve talked in an earlier post about the legal status of a separation agreement and what it means to live as two separate households.

 It focuses on resolving these issues in a positive way because the target is an agreement about how you propose to deal with the financial implications of living apart.

-One of the benefits of a separation agreement is that it is more flexible than a court order.
+A separation agreement is more flexible than a court order.
 You can agree to amend or adapt it to suit your evolving circumstances over time.

 When is the right time to prepare a separation agreement?